 This takes place with a combination of all four fixed signs—Leo, Aquarius, Taurus, and Scorpio—which are so set in their ways that they’re prone to holding patterns.
 And with a fixed cross, a person can end up similarly stuck with the more troublesome qualities of a particular sign.

-“With a Grand Fixed Cross, the person can get stuck in one of the planets’ qualities without balancing the other planets,” says Kavanaugh.
+“With a Grand Fixed Cross, the person can get stuck in one of the planets’ qualities without balancing the other planets,” says Kavanagh.
 “This results in a fixed position where they cannot benefit from the themes and positive traits of the other planet or sign.”

 A Fixed Cross aspect can also impact a person’s ability to seamlessly roll with the punches.
-“Another theme here is very much a resistance to change, so learning flexibility is very important with a Grand Fixed Cross,” Kavanaugh says.
+“Another theme here is very much a resistance to change, so learning flexibility is very important with a Grand Fixed Cross,” Kavanagh says.
 “Otherwise, the person could find themselves staying on track with a course that doesn’t truly serve them, and get stuck.”

 3. Mutable cross